avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-Prototyping a simple lightmap transition system to express different time of a day in VR
+Prototyping a simple lightmap transition system to render different time of a day in VR

-Implemented with Unity3D, runs on Quest 1, 2.

 ---